 People who believe in God should obey God and worship Him.
 Do not exalt or look up to any person; do not put God first, the people you look up to second, and yourself third.
 No person should hold a place in your heart, and you should not consider people—particularly those you venerate—to be on a par with God or to be His equal.
 This is intolerable to God.

-Excerpted from “The Ten Administrative Decrees That Must Be Obeyed by God’s Chosen People in the Age of Kingdom” in The Word Appears in the Flesh
+—The Word, Vol. 1.
+The Appearance and Work of God.
+The Ten Administrative Decrees That Must Be Obeyed by God’s Chosen People in the Age of Kingdom

 Some people do not rejoice in the truth, much less judgment.
 Instead, they rejoice in power and riches; such people are called power seekers.
 They search only for those denominations in the world with influence, and they search only for pastors and teachers that come from seminaries.
 Though they have accepted the way of truth, they are only half-believing; they are incapable of giving all of their hearts and minds, their mouths speak of expending themselves for God, but their eyes are focused on the great pastors and teachers, and they do not spare Christ a second glance.
 Their hearts are fixated upon fame, fortune, and glory.
 They think it out of the question that such a meager person could be capable of conquering so many, that one so unremarkable could perfect man.
 They think it out of the question that these nobodies among the dust and dunghills are the people chosen by God.
 They believe that if such people were the objects of God’s salvation, then heaven and earth would be turned upside down, and all people would laugh themselves silly.
 They believe that if God chose such nobodies to be perfected, then those great men would become God Himself.
 Their perspectives are tainted with unbelief; more than not believing, they are simply preposterous beasts.
 For they value only status, prestige, and power, and they esteem only large groups and denominations.
 They have not the slightest regard for those led by Christ; they are simply traitors who have turned their backs on Christ, on truth, and on life.